 Quick Stores is an easy, built-in selling solution available in your Printful Dashboard.
 It lets you create a simple online store to sell your Printful products without needing a separate website or marketplace.
 You’ll get a ready-to-share store link, and your customers can shop through a secure checkout.

-2. Ecommerce integrations
+2. Direct integrations

 You can also connect Printful to popular ecommerce platforms like Shopify, Etsy, WooCommerce, and others.
 These integrations let you sell through established marketplaces or your own hosted website.
 Orders placed through your connected store are automatically sent to Printful for fulfillment.